Heritage advice

 Our heritage advisor can also provide assistance if you’re applying for State Government funding for works to a heritage item you own.

-You can make an appointment to see or speak to the heritage advisor by contacting our customer service team.
+You can make an appointment to see or speak to the heritage advisor by filling out the form linked at the bottom of this page.

 Heritage consultants